 This started out as an exercise at a Gunnas Sci Fi Writing Masterclass on world building with Marianne de Pierres.
 Bit left-field for me.
-Have a read and tell me what do you think
+What do you think?

 The Corporation’s Lab squatted in the downpour like an ugly toad.
 Its grey skin pocked with mortar shrapnel, courtesy of the Cause.
 Tatters of cloth hung on razor wire around the perimeter of the compound, lonely witnesses to earlier attempts to breach the fence.

 A slight movement caught Dog’s eye.
 A bored guard spat out a Weedwad, hawking it into the slimy moat.
 From this distance he couldn’t smell the rank sourness of the guard’s breath over the fetid water.
 But Dog’s brain imagined the dread stench, the stained digits, the reddened eyes.
 An exploitable habit.
 He filed it away.